Lionh34rt/lion-companions/README.md

 # Description Lionh34rt#4305
 Pet Companion script for QBCore,
 Use an item to create a specific animal and have it follow you.
-Use the item again to despawn the animal
+Use the item again to despawn the animal.

+Pressing "E" makes the animal follow you

 # Installation
 Create the necessary item (doggo) in your shared.lua